logsem/cerise-stack-monotone/README.md

 - `region.v`: Auxiliary definitions to reason about consecutive range of addresses and memory words.

-- `rules_base.v`: Contains some of the core resource algebras for the program logic, namely the definition for points to predicates with permissions.
+- `rules/rules_base.v`: Contains some of the core resource algebras for the program logic, namely the definition for points to predicates with permissions.

-- `rules.v`: Imports all the Hoare triple rules for each instruction.
+- `rules/rules.v`: Imports all the Hoare triple rules for each instruction.
 These rules are separated into separate files (located in the `rules/` folder).

 ## Logical relation (Unary)